 For a little while, Marta, Manolo, Pablo and myself—and I guess many others as well—have been worrying about which is the status of some apparent disputes in ontology—paradigmatically exemplified in the 3D/4D debate.
 Are they genuine metaphysical disputes?
 Or are they genuine all the same, but disputes of a semantic character?
 Or rather they are merely apparent disputes, and the views turn out to be, in a certain sense (love these hedges ;-)!), notational variants of each other, as it were (here again ;-)!).
+There is a huge literature on this issue, particularly in the last couple of years.
+We thought that one other purpose bLOGOS might serve is to allow a sort of e-reading group on this, suggesting readings and then discussing them here.

 How about starting with Karen Bennett’s ‘Composition, Colocation, and Metaontology’?
 A very cool draft in progress!